About the *Apothecary.

 If someone wants to speak scientifically and clinically, I will speak this language, and if someone is open to something that is a mix of science and magic, then I am all too happy to reveal the energetic side of herbal medicine.
 There is room for both at White Owl Medicinals.

 The story behind the name of the apothecary developed over the year in which I was searching for my herbal education.
 Every decision I have made in regards to herbal medicine has been answered by an owl.
-When I first started the Rosemary Gladstar course, I saw my first wild owl while kayaking solo on an inland lake.
-When I choose to go to England, I found my first owl feather resting gently on my deck.
-When I choose to go to Pacific Rim, I found another owl feather while hiking, and then I found a whole owl wing down by my favorite beach in Tahoe.
+When I first started the Rosemary Gladstar course back in 2010, I saw my first wild owl while kayaking solo on an inland lake.
+When I choose to go to England in search of education in 2012, I found my first owl feather resting gently on my deck.
+When I choose to go to Pacific Rim College, I found another owl feather while hiking, and then I found a whole owl wing down by my favorite beach in Tahoe.
 Since then, the feathers have kept coming, and when I see one, I know I’m on the right track.

 I find connection with a lot of different animals, but accepting the owl as a mascot and ally feels particularly appropriate for me considering I have a special interest in sleep and dreaming, and I always felt that the owls watched over me while I slept, keeping me safe while I dream.